quat1024/BotaniaTweaks/README.md

   * I patch Agricraft for this instead of Botania (smh scope creep)
   * Patch shouldn't crash if the Agricraft developers implement it themselves
 * change the amount of mana stored in the Guilty Mana Pool; added on request
+* keep statistics on how much mana all flowers generate
+  * all players on the server can earn advancements when a certain amount of mana is generated
+  * you can also filter it per-flower; "generate a pool of mana using only munchdews"
+  * debug the statistics with `/botaniatweaks-debug-stats` or read from the nbt file

 License and Attribution
 =======================